ialbert/biostar-central/README.md

 ## Running jobs

-A recipes submitted for execution is called a job.
-When a recipe is submitted the recipe parameters (JSON dictionary) are applied onto recipe template.
-The result is the recipe that gets executed.
+A recipe submitted for execution is called a job.
+When the job is run the recipe parameters (JSON dictionary) are applied onto recipe template.
+The result is the recipe script that gets executed.
 The transformation takes place at runtime.

 Jobs can be executed as commands.
 See the `job` command for details: